spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/mailing-and-notifications-feature-integration.md

 ---
 title: Mailing and notifications feature integration
-description: The guide describes the process of installing the SymfonyMailer in your project.
+description: The guide describes the process of installing the mailing provider in your project.
 last_updated: Nov 21, 2022
 template: feature-integration-guide-template
 ---